ailsayang999/coffee-shop/README.md

 * User can add the product to the shopping cart (the cart icon will show the amount of product) by clicking on the plus button.
 * User can decrease the amount of product in the cart by clicking on the minus button.
 * User can instantly remove the product from the cart by clicking on the cross icon in the shopping cart.
-* The price of the product will change due to the monthly events or sales of the single product.
+* The price of the product will change due to the monthly events or sales of each product.

 ### Cart Page